dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 300. Longest Increasing Subsequence.md

 dp: [0, 4, 12]

-dp: [0 , 2, 12] which is not the longest increasing subsequence, but length of dpdp array results in length of Longest Increasing Subsequence.
+dp: [0 , 2, 12] which is not the longest increasing subsequence, but length of $dp$ array results in length of Longest Increasing Subsequence.

 ```java
 public class Solution {